WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 ### Step 3: Add visual feedback

-It may take a few moments for the REST API request to finish after the _Delete_ button is clicked.
+It may take a few moments for the REST API request to finish after clicking the _Delete_ button.
 Let's communicate that with a `<Spinner />` component in a similar fashion as we did in the previous parts of this tutorial.

 We'll need the `isDeletingEntityRecord` selector for that.
-It is similar to the `isSavingEntityRecord` selector we've already seen in the part 3: it returns `true` or `false` and never issues any HTTP requests:
+It is similar to the `isSavingEntityRecord` selector we've already seen in [part 3](/docs/how-to-guides/data-basics/3-building-an-edit-form.md): it returns `true` or `false` and never issues any HTTP requests:

 ```js
 const DeletePageButton = ({ pageId }) => {